UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 - changes from `warning` to `info` log types (reducing CI/CD false-positive alerts)
 - hacks to "fix" c# and python issues on windows
 - missing options

+> WARNING: do NOT just change the patch folder name (version) when upgrading your emscripten toolchain. you MUST **manually inspect** the files to see if the **EPIC EDIT** changes (still) makes sense in the (new) file they are to be put in.

+> ALSO (just in case this is not obvious) -- if you just change the patch folder name (i.e. version) -- you are going to STOMP on the newer file with older ones. this may/will cause problems when the newer emscripten toolchain has been updated but is running with (copied over) older files.

 ```c
 patch_emscripten()